webian/pb_social/Documentation/Configuration/Index.rst

    - https://curl.haxx.se/docs/sslcerts.html
    - https://curl.haxx.se/ca/cacert.pem
    - TL:DR http://flwebsites.biz/posts/how-fix-curl-error-60-ssl-issue
+   - add/upload a valid cacert.pem file to your php root directory and add the following line to the php.ini file
+   - curl.cainfo="PATH TO\php\cacert.pem"

    For a quick an dirty solution we included a checkbox in the extension configuration that turns off ssl verification for all pb_social requests
    ATTENTION: Activating this checkbox might be a potential security risk!